-Figure 2-15 Heading and Course Indications
+Figure 2-18 Heading and Course Indications

-Navigation angles (track, heading, course, bearing) are corrected to the computed magnetic variation (Mag Var) or referenced to true north (T), set on the Aux - System Setup 1 Page.
-When an approach referenced to true north has been loaded into the flight plan, the system generates an alert to change the navigation angle setting to True at the appropriate time.
+Navigation angles (track, heading, course, bearing) are corrected to the computed magnetic variation ('Mag Var') or referenced to true north (denoted 'T'), set on the Aux - System Setup 1 Page.
+When an approach referenced to true north has been loaded into the flight plan, the system generates a message to change the navigation angle setting to 'True' at the appropriate time.

-Figure 2-16 Heading and Course Indications (True)
+Figure 2-19 Heading and Course Indications (True)